Hyperthyroidism in Cats

 What is the prognosis for hyperthyroidism?

 Many owners of cats with hyperthyroidism are hesitant to have radiation therapy or surgery because of their cat's advanced age.
-It is important to remember that age is not a disease.
+It is important to remember that old age is not a disease.

 Can hyperthyroidism be prevented?

 There are no currently-known preventive measures for hyperthyroidism, but early diagnosis decreases the secondary problems and improves the prognosis.
-All middle-aged and senior cats should receive a complete physical examination by a veterinarian every six to twelve months.
-Special attention should be given to the thyroid glands, looking for evidence of enlargement and the typical clinical signs of hyperthyroidism.
+All middle-aged and senior cats should receive a complete physical examination by a veterinarian every six months.
+Special attention should be given to the thyroid glands, looking for evidence of enlargement and the clinical signs of hyperthyroidism.
 Annual blood and urine tests are important in all cats over age six to detect hyperthyroidism before potentially irreversible damage occurs.